sendgrid/sendgrid-java/proposals/mail-helper-refactor.md

     email.setSendAt(1461775052, 1);

-    // The values below this comment are global to entire message
+    // The values below this comment are global to an entire message

     email.setFrom("test@example.com", "Example User 0");